 So let him see you enjoying yourself and life.
 Be positive and outgoing and he may remember what he first saw in you.

-Identify the Reason Your Boyfriend Broke Up with You
+Identify Why Your Boyfriend Broke Up with You

 Once things have settled, it never hurts to try and truly understand why your boyfriend left you.
 Because if you don’t know, it will be difficult for you to fix the problem.
 And I assure you, there was a problem.